PhoenixPlexCode/PhoenixAdult.bundle/postprocessing2/README.md

 destination= ""
 ```
 4. Open and edit the Watchdog.py preferences section.
 There are some comment - guides inside for what each parameter is doing.
 In sort:
-DIRECTORY_TO_WATCH is the directory that the Watchdog will be active and monitor all sub-directories.
+-DIRECTORY_TO_WATCH is the directory that the Watchdog will be active and monitor all sub-directories.
-DIRECTORY_TO_MOVE is the directory that the Watchdog will move the scenes after successful matching.
+-DIRECTORY_TO_MOVE is the directory that the Watchdog will move the scenes after successful matching.
 (It will create a sub-directory with name = Site Name)
-DIRECTORY_UNMATCHED is the directory that the Watchdog will move the scenes after unsuccessful matching.
+-DIRECTORY_UNMATCHED is the directory that the Watchdog will move the scenes after unsuccessful matching.
-pref_ID is your preference if you want ID or Title of the scene.
+-pref_ID is your preference if you want ID or Title of the scene.
 For now I didn't combine both as I don't use this method.
-pref_DryRyn is your preference if you want to actually move the file or you want to check the matching capabilities.
+-pref_DryRyn is your preference if you want to actually move the file or you want to check the matching capabilities.
-pref_StripSymbol is your preference for StripSymbol (a detail comment is in the Watchdog.py)
+-pref_StripSymbol is your preference for StripSymbol (a detail comment is in the Watchdog.py)
 ```
 DIRECTORY_TO_WATCH = ""
 DIRECTORY_TO_MOVE = ""